kiwicom/margarita/apps/README.md

 ### Why `babel.config.js` everywhere

 A repo should only contain one `babel.config.js`, and workspaces should use `.babelrc`, however there is currently a 🐛 https://github.com/martpie/next-plugin-transpile-modules/issues/1#issuecomment-425651334, so `.babelrc` files would not be loaded.

+### Postinstall hook for `get-yarn-workspaces`

+NPM package did not deliver the same version as is published on the corresponding GitHub repository.
+To make sure only folders count as workspaces, we need this patch.